Morse Homology for the Yang-Mills Gradient Flow: Introduction

-The group $\G(P)$ of principal $G$-bundle automorphisms of $P$ acts on the space $\A(P)$ by gauge transformations, i.e. as $g^{\ast}A:=g^{-1}Ag+g^{-1}dg$.
-The functional $\YMV$ in invariant under such gauge transformations, and hence are the solutions of the perturbed Yang-Mills (gradient flow) equations.
+The group $\G(P)$ of principal $G$-bundle automorphisms of $P$ acts on the space $\A(P)$ by gauge transformations, i.e.~as $g^{\ast}A\coloneqq g^{-1}Ag+g^{-1}dg$.
+The functional $\YMV$ is invariant under such gauge transformations, and hence are the solutions of the perturbed Yang--Mills (gradient flow) equations.
 The action is not free.
 The occuring stabilizer subgroups are Lie subgroups of $G$, hence finite-dimensional.
-Restricting the action to the group $\G_0(P)$ of so-called \emph{based gauge transformations}, i.e. those transformations which fix a prescribed fibre of $P$ pointwise, one indeed obtains a free group action.
-For this reason we will study solutions to the gradient flow equation \eqref{introdYMgrad} only up to based gauge transformations, cf. however the comment below regarding a $G$-equivariant extension of the theory.\\ \\ The study of the Yang-Mills functional over a Riemann surface from a Morse theoretical point of view has been initiated by Atiyah and Bott in \cite{AB}.
-One essential observation made there is that the based gauge-equivalence classes of (unperturbed) Yang-Mills connections come as a family of finite-dimensional closed submanifolds of $\A(P)/\G_0(P)$.
-As discussed in detail in \cite{AB}, the unperturbed Yang-Mills functional satisfies the so-called Morse-Bott condition.
-In our context this condition asserts that, for any Yang-Mills connection $A\in\A(P)$, the kernel of the Hessian $H_A\YMV$ coincides with the subspace of $T_A\A(P)$ comprising the tangent vectors at $A$ to the critical manifold containing $A$.
-Equivalently, the restriction of $H_A\YMV$ to the normal space at $A$ of this critical manifold is non-degenerate.
-Furthermore, the spectrum of $H_A\YMV$ consists solely of eigenvalues, with a finite number of negative ones.
-Hence the situation one encounters for the functional $\YMV$ over a Riemann surface parallels the one for Morse-Bott functions on finite-dimensional manifolds.
-The Morse theoretical approach taken by Atiyah and Bott indeed turned out to be very fruitful and had remarkable applications e.g. to the cohomology of moduli spaces of stable vector bundles over $\Sigma$ (cf. e.g. \cite{Kirwan} for a review of these results).
-However, the literature so far still lacked a proper treatment of the analytical aspects of such a Morse-Bott theory and the underlying $L^2$ gradient flow \eqref{introdYMgrad}.
-The present article aims to close this gap and to introduce and work out in full analytical detail a Yang-Mills Morse homology theory over $\Sigma$.\\ \\ Let us now briefly describe our setup.
-We shall work with a Banach space $Y$ of so-called \emph{abstract perturbations} $\V:\A(P)\to\R$.
-The space $Y$ is generated by a countable set of gauge-invariant model perturbations $\V_{\ell}$ of the form
+Restricting the action to the group $\G_0(P)$ of so-called \emph{based gauge transformations}, i.e.~those transformations which fix a prescribed fibre of $P$ pointwise, one indeed obtains a free group action.
+For this reason we will study solutions to the gradient flow equation \eqref{introdYMgrad} only up to based gauge transformations, cf.~however the comment below concerning a $G$-equivariant extension of the theory.\\ \\ The study of the Yang--Mills functional over a Riemann surface from a Morse theoretical point of view has been initiated by Atiyah and Bott in \cite{AB}.
+One essential observation made there is that the based gauge equivalence classes of unperturbed (meaning that $\V=0$) Yang--Mills connections come as a family of finite-dimensional closed submanifolds of $\A(P)/\G_0(P)$.
+As discussed in detail in \cite{AB}, the unperturbed Yang--Mills functional satisfies the so-called Morse--Bott condition.
+In our context this condition asserts that, for any Yang--Mills connection $A\in\A(P)$, the kernel of the Hessian $H_A\YM$ coincides with the subspace of $T_A\A(P)$ comprising the tangent vectors at $A$ to the critical manifold containing $A$.
+Equivalently, the restriction of the operator $H_A\YM$ to the normal space at $A$ of this critical manifold is injective.
+Furthermore, the spectrum of $H_A\YM$ consists solely of eigenvalues, with a finite number of negative ones.
+Hence the situation one encounters for the functional $\YM$ over a Riemann surface parallels the one for Morse--Bott functions on finite-dimensional manifolds.
+The Morse theoretical approach taken by Atiyah and Bott indeed turned out to be very fruitful and had remarkable applications e.g.~to the cohomology of moduli spaces of stable vector bundles over $\Sigma$ (cf.~e.g.~\cite{Kirwan} for a review of these results).
+However, the literature so far still lacked a proper treatment of the analytical aspects of such a Morse--Bott theory and the underlying $L^2$ gradient flow \eqref{introdYMgrad}.
+The present article aims to close this gap and to introduce and work out in full analytical detail a Yang--Mills Morse homology theory over $\Sigma$.\\ \\ Let us now briefly describe our setup.
+Invariance of the functional $\YMV$ allows us to consider it as a map on the manifold $\A(P)/\G_0(P)$ of based gauge equivalence classes.
+Gauge-invariance also holds for the metric defined on $\A(P)$.
+One is therefore led to consider an $L^2$ gradient flow for $\YMV$ in this manifold of equivalence classes, giving rise to a well-defined equation for $[A]\in\A(P)/\G_0(P)$ of the form